sanjaykmohanty/Module-2-Challenge-Refactor-VBA-Code-and-Measure-Performance-/README.md

 ## Results

 ### Analysis
-Before refactoring the code, the original code that was developed to create the input box, chart headers, ticker array, and to activate the appropriate worksheet was copied to a new file with .VBA extension.
+Before refactoring the code, the original code that was developed to create the input box, chart headers, ticker array, and to activate the appropriate worksheet was copied to a new file with .vba extension.
 Next, the steps were listed out to set the structure for the refactoring.
 The instructions and the code written in the file are shown below.

     Sub AllStocksAnalysisRefactored()
       Dim startTime As Single